OpenCMISS/documentation/data_format/fieldml_05.rst

 Data Resources and Data Sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Bulk data for ``ParameterEvaluator`` objects, ``MeshType`` element shape maps and ``EnsembleType`` identifier declarations is supplied by ``DataSource`` objects describing arrays within a ``DataResource``, which consists of either inline text, or a link to an external text file or HDF5 document.
-For large models, external data resources are required to gain the promised performance of FieldML; inline text is however fine for explaining concepts and for small datasets.
+Bulk data for ``ParameterEvaluator`` objects, ``MeshType`` element shape maps and ``EnsembleType`` identifier declarations is supplied by ``DataSource`` objects describing arrays within a ``DataResource``, which consists of either inline text string, or a link to an external text file or HDF5 document.
+For large models, external data resources are required to gain the promised performance of FieldML; inline string data is however fine for explaining concepts and for small datasets.

 Note that the format for extracting arrays from text resources permits starting at any line in the resource and picking particular ranges of columns from it.
 This often allows parts of other data formats to be marked up for reading via FieldML.